urbandataanalytics/pulse-api-getting-started/README.md

 # Pulse API Getting Started

 Welcome to the Pulse API Getting Started guide.
-This repository provides an introduction and practical examples to help you integrate and utilize the Pulse API effectively.
+This repository provides an introduction and practical examples to help you integrate and utilize the Pulse API effectively by using simple python instrumentation.

 ## Table of Contents